ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 !!! note "Security checklist"

-    See the [Security checklist](../guide/security_checklist.md) for a list of all security-related issues you should take care of before going live with a project.
+    See the [Security checklist](../guide/security_checklist.md) for a list of security-related issues you should take care of before going live with a project.

 !!! dxp